Edit Blog Post

 Everyone cleared the building when it was my turn.
 The letchy guy behind me who was more interested in "advising" Vik in the ways of the sport just about avoided leaving with rope burns across his cheeks.

-slither and slime.
+slime.
 If that's your answer - you're in for a good sucking the next time you visit your local rainforest.
 We met a Canadian duo who were marching through the woods singing "valderie-valderah", looking upwards into the branches, covering their necks because they thought the blighters came from above.
 How boob-brained do you think they felt when we told them to take off their trainers and roll up their trousers?
 (That sounds like we jumped out from behind bushes and mugged them for their shoes and socks.
 It really wasn't like that.
 We were actually pretty friendly about it.)
 The male Canadian of the species had a whopper dining at the buffet that was his ankle.

 Leecheese are the masked highway men of the rainforest.
 They are the Dick Turpins of the Jungle.
 "Stand and Deliver your goopy red stuff".
 They wait on the paths, small and thin, standing upright, facelessly wriggling about, sensing movement/heat nearby.
 They flip towards you and before you know it they've robbed you of your precious red stuff.
 Oh and these bad boys are fast; they flip like a Chinese acrobat on his way to McDonalds.

-Not only are they fast,
+Not only are they fast, but evolution

 Rhythm Nation, Khota Bharu